mrverdant13/coverde/README.md

 -d, --destination=<DESTINATION_LCOV_FILE>    Destination coverage info file to dump the resulting coverage data into.
                                              (defaults to "coverage/wiped.lcov.info")

-Run "cov help" to see global options.
+Run "coverde help" to see global options.
 ```

 </p>